House sends governor bill seeking to limit public access to images of dead law officers

 "These videos have no place out in the public," said Rep. Sheila Dills, R-Tulsa, the bill's House sponsor.

-But whether SB 968 will have much practical affect is unclear.
-Current law already allows law enforcement agencies to withhold dashcam and bodycam video depicting deaths or dead bodies, and the Johnson video was ordered released by a Tulsa County judge because the Tulsa Police Department's version of events did not match department video.
+But whether SB 968 will have much practical effect is unclear.
+Current law already allows law enforcement agencies to withhold dashcam and bodycam video depicting deaths or dead bodies, and the Johnson video was ordered released by a Tulsa County judge because the Tulsa Police Department's version of events did not match the department's video.

-Rep. Regina Goodwin, D-Tulsa, argued the amendment to the state's Open Records Act chisels another piece from the public's right to information.
+Rep. Regina Goodwin, D-Tulsa, argued that the proposed amendment to the state's Open Records Act would chisel another piece from the public's right to information.

 "These kinds of bills … tend to narrow and clamp down on the facts," Goodwin said.
 "Every year we come into this body and we narrow access to video cams, dash cams, body cams.
 It seems — no, it never works in the favor of the general public."